 Buttercream is rich and smooth

 An important point about buttercream is its texture.
 This is a cream, filling, frosting, icing that has to be unobtrusive, carry flavor, provide a wonderful mouthfeel, and have you asking for more.
-Because it’s made almost entirely of butter, it’s very smooth, and you can rarely get it grainy (depend on the sugar and how you make it).
+Because it’s made almost entirely of butter, it’s very smooth, and you can rarely get it grainy (depending on the sugar and how you make it).

 Still, buttercream is pretty much everyone’s favorite because it is so delicious and smooth, and it has a high amount of milkfat.
 This allows it to carry a lot of weight and round out your cake flavor.